-Big Bend's busy season is generally November through April, and the park camping and lodging is often full to capacity during 3-day holiday weekends, Thanksgiving week, the Christmas holiday season, and spring break (mid March).
-Advance reservations for camping and lodging are highly recommended.
+Big Bend's busy season is generally November through April, and the park camping and lodging is often full to capacity during 3-day holiday weekends, Thanksgiving week, the Christmas holiday season, and mid-January through mid-April.
+Advance reservations for camping and lodging are required.
 To maximize your visit, plan ahead and have a flexible itinerary during the park's busiest times.

 Pets in the ParkHaving a pet with you will limit some of your activities and explorations in the park.
 In addition, desert temperatures and predators are a serious threat to your pet's well being.
 For more information visit the pets page.

 Visiting a Border AreaThe Rio Grande serves as the international boundary between the United States and Mexico.
 A passport is required for entry into Mexico.
 For more information visit the border travel page.

 WeatherBig Bend has mild winters and hot summers.
 The weather is generally sunny but come prepared for changing conditions.
 For more information visit the weather page.

 Big Bend Fact SheetJust the Facts!
 How big is the big bend?
 How many animals live here?
 When was it established?
 How many employees? etc..

 Local OutfittersFrom guided trips, equipment rental, shuttle services, tours, horseback riding, and more, there are a variety of services available in the local area.

 Free, public WiFi is available at all park visitor centers, the Chisos Mountains Lodge, and the Rio Grande Village Store.